 Patrick has recently completed research on homelessness among university students.
 This was featured in articles in The Guardian and The Independent and on TV news broadcasts.

-'I get up in the night to cry: the impact of homelessness on Higher Education students in London.
-Critical Social Policy Vol 38(1): 143-154
+'I get up in the night to cry: the impact of homelessness on higher education students in London, UK'.
+Critical Social Policy 2017

-Mulrenan, P., Atkins, J. and Cox, S. 2018.
-‘I didn't know what strong was until it was required’: factors that promote retention among homeless students in higher education.
-Journal of Further and Higher Education DOI: 1080/030987X.1533929
+'I didn't know what strong was until it was required: factors that promote resilience among homeless students in higher education'.
+Journal of Further and Higher Education 2017